-It’s 5:45 AM in a humid Atlanta warehouse locker room.
-I’m sitting on a wooden bench, squinting at my right big toe with a heavy-duty LED flashlight in one hand and a beat-up pocket notebook in the other.
-I’m looking for the 'Yellow Cliff'—that nasty line where the fungus meets the healthy nail.
-I’m praying it retreated even a millimeter since last Sunday.
+It is 5:45 AM in a humid Atlanta warehouse locker room.
+I am sitting on a wooden bench, squinting at my right big toe with a heavy-duty LED flashlight in one hand and a beat-up pocket notebook in the other.
+I am looking for the 'Yellow Cliff'—that nasty line where the fungus meets the healthy nail.
+I am praying it retreated even a millimeter since last Sunday.

-Before we go any further, here’s the deal: I use affiliate links on this site.
+Before we go any further, here is the deal: I use affiliate links on this site.
 If you buy something through them, I earn a commission at no extra cost to you.
-I only talk about stuff I’ve actually put in my body or rubbed on my feet, and I track everything in my notebook.
-I’m not a doctor, a podiatrist, or some health guru.
-I’m a shift supervisor who spent five years hiding his feet in steel-toe boots until they looked like something out of a horror movie.
+I only talk about stuff I have actually put in my body or rubbed on my feet, and I track everything in my notebook.
+I am not a doctor, a podiatrist, or a health professional.
+I am a shift supervisor who spent five years hiding his feet in steel-toe boots until they looked like a horror movie.
 Always talk to your own doctor before starting a supplement, especially if your feet are a mess.

-For four months, I used a $150 prescription topical my wife made me get.
-It was a watery liquid that did absolutely nothing.
-You can read about why my podiatrist’s $150 prescription failed here, but the short version is that topicals have a hard time getting through a thick, yellow nail.
-That’s why I decided to try Keravita Pro.
+For four months, I used a prescription topical my wife made me get.
+It was a watery liquid that cost over a hundred bucks and did absolutely nothing.
+You can read about why my podiatrist's prescription failed here, but the short version is that topicals have a hard time getting through a thick, yellow nail.
+That is why I decided to try Keravita Pro.
 I wanted to see if attacking the problem from the inside—through the bloodstream—actually worked better than just painting the surface.

 The Keravita Pro Experiment: The Math and the Logic

 Look, I like numbers.
-In the warehouse, if the inventory doesn't match the manifest, someone’s in trouble.
+In the warehouse, if the inventory does not match the manifest, someone is in trouble.
 I applied that same logic to my 90-day test of Keravita Pro.
 I committed to a three-bottle run because I know how slow toenails grow.
 In my research, I found that toenails only grow about 1.6mm per month.
-If you’re expecting a new nail in two weeks, you’re dreaming.
+If you are expecting a new nail in two weeks, you are dreaming.

 Here is what the 90-day test looked like by the numbers: